rothirschtec/Key-Distribution-Center/README.md

 ## Installation

-1. Simply download the git repository
+1. Simply clone the git repository

-2. Copy the file central/templates/defaults.sh to _config_.
-The _config_ will not be overwritten by a git pull and is ignored in the .gitignore file

-    cp central/templates/defaults.sh config

-3. Create a new certificate authority
+2. Start the initialisation

     ./createCA

-4. Create, revoke, transfer, renew,....
-Change into newly created directory in the directory companies/_youcompany_/_yourca_/
+3. Change into newly created directory  ***CAs/yourDomain/yourCA/*** and start

-    ./manageCerts
+### Create

+    # Create certificate
+    ./cert-create
+    # or with config
+    ./cert-create CONFIGS/your.config.configs

+### Revoke

+    ./cert-revoke STORE/certs/your.cert.pem

+### Transfer

+    ./cert-transfer STORE/certs/your.cert.pem

+### Show info

+    ./cert-info STORE/certs/your.cert.pem

+The scripts are all selfexplaing an create configuration files inside CONFIGS